Nizal-Shammry/identitas-clj/README.md

-# identitas-clj (  identitas clojure library based on the implementation of the identitas-j (Java))
+# identitas-clj

 A set of libraries for coining, manipulating and checking identifiers.
+More details available at https://arxiv.org/abs/1709.09021

 An identifier is short string or integer which is used to represent other things, called here the *identifed*, such as database records, terms in an